wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 I've decided to have my consciousness flow to the particular universe within the multiverse where my signals complete the arc.

-And so I send a valentine into the dark.
+And so I send a valentine into the dark:

 <br><br>